The Importance of Beneficiary Designations

 As WMUR explains in its recent article, “Money Matters: The trump card of estate planning,” depending on state law, beneficiary designations can be the trump card of estate planning.
 In almost all cases under this scenario, the ex-wife will receive the life insurance proceeds.

-That’s why assigning and regularly reviewing your beneficiary designations is a critical part of estate planning.
+That’s why assigning and regularly reviewing your beneficiary designations to make sure they are correct, is a critical part of estate planning.
 Remember that assets for which beneficiary designations trump wills or estate directives include the following:

 - Individual and Group Life Insurance;